 Notes

 * Real Parmesan cheese is required.
-If you do not have real Parmesan (whether already shredded or in a wedge), them simply omit.
-If the price of Parmesan is offensive (approximately $4 for a wedge at Target), I assure you that not only is it worth the investment, but a little bit goes a long way.
-One wedge of Parmesan lasts us a couple months, and this includes recipes and snacking.
-Whatever you decide, please do not use the powdered parmesan cheese that comes in a green canister, often found in the spaghetti isle.
+If you do not have real Parmesan (whether already shredded or in a wedge), then simply omit it.
+If the price of Parmesan seems high (approximately $4 for a wedge at Target), I assure you that not only is it worth the investment, but a little bit goes a long way.
+One wedge of Parmesan lasts us a couple of months, including recipes and snacking.

 ** Most recipes say to stir using long strokes.
 I always stir making small circles all over the pan.
 I can’t say for sure that either method works better than the other, but the key is to stir often, if not continuously.